 Don't Reward Failure

 It seems more than logical to anyone reading this, I'm sure, but don't get service anywhere that you've ever had a poor experience at.
-There are options.
+There are always other options.

 There is no reason to give your business to a computer repair service that proved themselves unworthy of it once already.